skaluzka/makbet/docs/Parallelism/README.rst

-This document describes the correct way of uing **makbet** to run many tasks simultaneously.
+This document describes the correct way of using **makbet** to run many tasks simultaneously.

 |